majidln/Bluetooth/README.md

 # Bluetooth
 Simple android project for bluetooth manager

-This is a simple android project for discovery near bluetooth device, and connect to one of them
+This is a simple android project for discovery near bluetooth device, and connect to one of them.